Only the information required for creating, editing and styling headers and footers is presented below.

-Be able to create or edit headers and footers in a word‑processing document.
+Be able to create, edit and format headers and footers in a word‑processing document, applying appropriate alignment, corporate house‑style and automatic fields.

 What is a Header?

-A header is the area at the top of each page of a document.
-It can contain text, graphics, page numbers, dates, or other information that you want to appear on every page.
+A header occupies the top margin of each page.
+It can contain text, graphics, page numbers, dates or any other information that should appear on every page (unless a different first‑page or section setting is applied).

 What is a Footer?

-A footer is the area at the bottom of each page.
-Like a header, it can hold page numbers, file names, confidentiality notices, or any other repeated information.
+A footer occupies the bottom margin of each page.
+Like a header, it can hold page numbers, file names, copyright notices, or other repeated information.

 Key Features of Headers and Footers